devilzzz-lab/cloudops-automation/LOG-COMMANDS.md

 <hr>

 <h2>📌 1.
 Overview</h2>
 <p>This guide covers essential Kubernetes commands for debugging, troubleshooting, and managing your CloudOps application deployed on Kubernetes.
-Master these commands to efficiently diagnose and resolve production issues [web:1].</p>
+All commands are executed from your host machine using <code>docker exec -it jenkins</code> to run kubectl inside the Jenkins container.</p>

 <p>Key areas covered:</p>
 <ul>